 School students have never been more aware or concerned about their environment as the current generation.
-That is why BushCare Sunshine Coast has created BushCare Mates.
-A school conservation program that uses bushcare and tree planting to educate and inspire students to connect with their local environment while fostering a sense of community.
+That is why BushCare Sunshine Coast created BushCare mates.
+A youth conservation program that uses bushcare and tree planting to educate and inspire students to connect with their local environment while fostering a sense of community.

-Your school or class can get involved in a regular or one-off bushcare or native tree planting activity and benefit by:
+Your school or youth group can get involved in a regular or one-off bushcare or native tree planting activity and benefit by:

 - connecting with and learning about your local environment